 "Through honest writing, Edgar Gomez beautifully depicts the importance of creating and having a queer community.
 At times funny, at others crucially poignant, Alligator Tears establishes Gomez as a voice of their generation.”

-Javier Zamora, author of Solito
+Javier Zamora, New York Times bestselling author of Solito

 “No one writes the terrors of late-stage capitalism with such humor, candor, and aplomb.
 In every sentence, Gomez elucidates the unnecessary horrors of suffering in the American context.
 To our benefit (and relief), he accomplishes this feat with the wonder of a child and the wit of a satirist.
 Affecting and inspiring, Alligator Tears is more proof that Gomez is a writer who deserves our attention.”